googlefonts/oxidize/text/2023-1-24-testing-read.md

 This will be done with a python script to collect the appropriate glyphs from a large set of fonts.
 These will be pared down to the interesting cases and added to our test font resources.

-### feta: font metadata

-The `feta` crate is planned and is designed to provide a high level interface to font metadata such as font metrics, glyph metrics, localized strings, character mapping, etc.

-Due to its nature of processing the parsed data, testing for this crate will be similar to that of `punchcut` and details on the extracted data format will be added here when they are established.